 And gets the look at Thee.

 The copytext for this on-line edition of Emily Dickinson's The single hound; poems of a lifetime.
 With an introduction by her niece, Martha Dickinson Bianchi. is the Boston: Little, Brown, 1914 first edition.
-A copy of this edition can be found in the rare book room of the Hunt Library, at Carnegie Mellon University, Pittsburgh, PA.
 Page breaks have been placed at the beginning of each page, indicated through the use of text as [Page xx].

-This book has been put on-line as part of the BUILD-A-BOOK Initiative at the Celebration of Women Writers through the combined work of: Steven van Leeuwen and Mary Mark Ockerbloom.
+This book has been put on-line as part of the BUILD-A-BOOK Initiative at A Celebration of Women Writers through the combined work of: Steven van Leeuwen and Mary Mark Ockerbloom.